pietervdvn/MapComplete/Docs/Themes/hailhydrant.md

 On this map you can find and update hydrants, fire stations, ambulance stations, and extinguishers in your favorite neighborhoods.

-You can track your precise location (mobile only) and select layers that are relevant for you in the bottom left corner.
-You can also use this tool to add or edit pins (points of interest) to the map and provide additional details by answering available questions.

-All changes you make will automatically be saved in the global database of OpenStreetMap and can be freely re-used by others.

 This theme contains the following layers: